2NE1: 2011–2012: 2NE1 2nd Mini Album and Japanese debut

-2NE1 began the Japanese leg of its Nolza tour on September 19 and 20 at Yokohama Arena before the release of the Japanese edition of the 2NE1 EP on September 21, 2011.
-It sold over 48,000 copies and topped the Oricon Albums Chart, making 2NE1 the second South Korean girl-group album to do so.
+2NE1 embarked on their first Japanese concert tour in September at the Yokohama Arena as part of their Nolza Tour.
+All 70,000 tickets were sold out within a day and revenue from the concerts was expected to exceed ₩10 billion.
+The Japanese edition of 2NE1 2nd Mini Album was released on September 21, 2011, which sold over 48,000 copies and reached number one on the Oricon Albums Chart, making 2NE1 the second South Korean girl group to top the chart in its history.
 The Japanese-language versions of "I Am the Best", "Hate You", "Go Away", and "Lonely" were also released.
 That October, MTV's Iggy held a global competition in which 10 bands from all around the world competed in a voting competition for the title of "Best New Band".
 With their song "I Am the Best", the group was awarded the title on November 10, 2011, making it their first American award.
 2NE1 traveled to and performed at New York City's Times Square in December to accept the honor, where they were described as "an unparalleled presence in today's K-Pop scene".
-MTV said: "it's a sign of the times", symbolizing "America opening its doors to pop music from around the world".
-At the end of 2011, 2NE1 was nominated for the Japan Record Award for "Best New Artist", losing to Japanese girl group Fairies.
+MTV wrote that "it's a sign of the times", symbolizing "America opening its doors to pop music from around the world".
+At the end of 2011, 2NE1 was awarded the New Artist Award at the 53rd Japan Record Awards.

 On March 28, 2012, 2NE1 released their first full-length Japanese album Collection along with their second Japanese single "Scream".
 The album includes Japanese versions of their Korean songs such as "Love Is Ouch", "Fire", and "I Don't Care", and a cover of Madonna's 1984 hit song "Like A Virgin".
 Multiple editions of the album were released, some of which include a DVD containing the group's Japanese and Korean music videos, according to Oricon's music website.
 The album peaked at number 5 on the Oricon Daily Chart and sold over 32,000 copies in Japan.
 Later that year, 2NE1 were invited to perform at the 2012 Springroove festival in Japan alongside American and Japanese hip hop artists.
 2NE1 and the subgroup GD & TOP had been invited to play at the festival the previous year, but it was canceled due to the Japanese earthquake and tsunami disaster.
 2NE1 also collaborated with Japanese hip-hop group M-Flo for the song "She's So (Outta Control)", which is included on M-Flo's sixth studio album Square One.
 "She's So (Outta Control)" was released as the album's lead single on February 29 and reached number 43 on the Billboard Japan Hot 100.